What is lead?

 Most of the studies looking for a possible link between lead exposure and cancer have focused on workers with high levels of occupational (work-related) exposure to inorganic lead.
 People with heavy workplace exposures to lead have been found to have blood lead concentrations many times higher than the average blood lead concentration in the general population.

 Several studies have looked for a link between exposure to lead in the workplace (mainly among battery workers and smelter workers) and lung cancer.
 Some of these studies have found a small increase in lung cancer risk.
-However, most of these studies were limited in that they didn't take into account other factors that might affect lung cancer risk, such as smoking and exposure to arsenic.
-Some studies looking at blood lead levels in the general population have also found a small increased risk of lung cancer.
+However, most of these studies were limited in that they didn't take into account other factors that might affect lung cancer risk, such as smoking or exposures to arsenic or other heavy metals that typically also occur along with lead exposures in industrial settings.
+Some studies looking at blood lead levels in the general population have also found a small increased risk of lung cancer in people with higher lead levels.

 Studies have also looked at possible links between workplace exposures to lead and other cancers, including cancers of the brain, kidney, bladder, colon, and rectum.
 The results of these studies have been mixed.
 Some studies have found links, while others have not.